-- The purchase(s) is/are necessary for club operations or occurs within the approved travel period. - Two sport club officers must complete the RSS reimbursement request. - o For multiple purchases, you have the following options: - 1.
+- The purchase(s) is/are necessary for club operations or occurs within the approved travel period. - Two sport club officers must complete the RSS reimbursement request. - When an executive officer is receiving reimbursement, we recommend that two other executive officers approve the reimbursement. - o For multiple purchases, you have the following options: - 1.
 Complete an individual reimbursement request for each purchase. - The Competitive Sports Office strongly recommends this option. - 2.
-Complete a single reimbursement request for all purchases, and the officer that receives the check will disburse the funding accordingly. - For the second option, SIU, RSS, and/or the Competitive Sports Office are not responsible for monitoring the distribution of funds. - Itemized receipts for all purchases must be attached to the RSS Reimbursement Request or submitted to the Competitive Sports Office via email or in person. - For fuel reimbursements, the original, unaltered physical receipts must be submitted to the Competitive Sport Office. - Please inspect all fuel receipts prior to submission. - Fuel receipts for individual drivers should be labeled or submitted in an organized manner. - o For other reimbursements, a copy of the recipient's bank or credit card statement may be required and should be submitted separately via the RSS Reimbursement Request, via e-mail or in person. - When appropriate, the Competitive Sports Office will redact important account information. - The Program Director may request additional documentation or information to verify the purchase. - The Competitive Sports Office, RSS Business Office, and University Accounting will review and approve the reimbursement request. - Accepted reimbursement requests will be processed within four to five weeks, and a check will be mailed to the address of the recipient listed on the form.
+Complete a single reimbursement request for all purchases, and the officer that receives the check will disburse the funding accordingly. - For the second option, SIU, RSS, and/or the Competitive Sports Office are not responsible for monitoring the distribution of funds. - Itemized receipts for all purchases must be attached to the RSS Reimbursement Request or submitted to the Competitive Sports Office via email or in person. - For fuel reimbursements, the original, unaltered physical receipts must be submitted to the Competitive Sport Office. - Please inspect all fuel receipts prior to submission. - Fuel receipts for individual drivers should be labeled or submitted in an organized manner. - o For other reimbursements, a copy of the recipient's bank or credit card statement may be required and should be submitted separately via the RSS Reimbursement Request via e-mail or in person. - When appropriate, the Competitive Sports Office will redact important account information. - o The Program Director may request additional documentation or information to verify the purchase. - The Competitive Sports Office, RSS Business Office, and University Accounting will review and approve the reimbursement request. - Accepted reimbursement requests will be processed within four to five weeks, and a check will be mailed to the address of the recipient listed on the form.